MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 Two pain points can affect the network stack when the driver defers I/O operations to a DPC:

-1. The driver has no idea if the system is capable of processing the data that is being indicated, which results in the driver having no choice other than draining as many elements as possible from is hardware queue and indicating up the stack.
-(What is the consequence of this?)
+1. The driver doesn't know if the system is capable of processing all of the data that is being indicated, so the driver has no choice but to drain as many elements as possible from its hardware queue and indicate them up the stack.

-1. Since the driver is using a DPC to defer work from its ISR all the indications are made at DISPATCH_LEVEL, which can overwhelm the system when longs indication chains are made.
+1. Since the driver is using a DPC to defer work from its ISR, all the indications are made at DISPATCH_LEVEL which can overwhelm the system when longs indication chains are made.

-### Introducing the Poll object
+### Introduction to Poll objects

 NDIS Poll Mode introduces the Poll object to resolve the two pain points associated with DPCs.
 A Poll object is an execution context construct.
 Miniport drivers can use a Poll object in place of a DPC when dealing with datapath operations.